 Published On: September 15, 2017

-Running a bar or restaurant isn’t all fun and food, however; food and beverage service business owners face a significant number of legal and professional obligations that have to be met in order to operate and provide a safe work environment
+Yet, running a bar or restaurant isn’t all fun and food.
+Food and beverage service business owners face a significant number of legal and professional obligations that have to be met to operate and provide a safe work environment.
+One of these obligations is carrying the appropriate restaurant and bar insurance policies.
+If you’re wanting to open a restaurant for the first time, there are a few things you’ll need to know about commercial property insurance before you get started.

 What Kind of Insurance Does a Restaurant Need?

-Any time you open a business to the public—especially one that involves a consumable product—you’ll need to be fully covered in the case that something goes wrong (fire, hurricane, theft, employee injury, and so on).
+Any time you open a business to the public, especially one that involves a consumable product, you’ll need to be fully covered in case something goes wrong (fire, hurricane, theft, employee injury, and so on).
+In the food and alcohol service industry, most restaurant owners invest in four primary kinds of restaurant or bar insurance: commercial property insurance, general liability insurance, workers’ compensation insurance, and liquor liability insurance.

 Each type of insurance covers a different set of circumstances:

-• Worker’s compensation, as the name implies, provides financial support for any employee injuries or illnesses that may occur.
+• Workers’ compensation, as the name implies, provides financial support for any employee injuries or illnesses that may occur.
 It also pays for any costs incurred during legal proceedings between the business and an employee.

 • With liquor liability insurance, a restaurant that serves alcohol is protected in case an inebriated customer is injured or causes harm or damage to another.
-In the state of Texas, the Dram Shop Act of the state’s Alcoholic Beverage Code holds businesses liable for selling alcohol to a person who is already intoxicated.²
+In the state of Texas, the Dram Shop Act of the state’s Alcoholic Beverage Code holds businesses liable for selling alcohol to a person who is already intoxicated.

 What Is a Restaurant Total Loss?